 Cyber Essentials will invaluably help bring UK businesses inline with the cyber security compliance requirements to meet the GDPR requirements, as well as strengthen the security of their business IT systems, their overall cyber security and business continuity policies.

-As part of our Managed IT Security, using multiple cyber security protection platforms, technical security changes, vulnerability scanning and qualified systems auditing, we identify and tighten external and internal security weaknesses and validate your business’ IT cyber compliance against the Cyber Essentials Scheme regulatory standards in line with the GDPR (General Data Protection Regulations), GCHQ (Government Communications Headquarters) and ICO (Information Commissioner’s Office) requirements and guidelines.
+As part of our Managed IT Security to London and Hertfordshire businesses, using multiple cyber security protection platforms, technical security changes, vulnerability scanning and qualified systems auditing, we identify and tighten external and internal security weaknesses and validate your business’ IT cyber compliance against the Cyber Essentials Scheme regulatory standards in line with the GDPR (General Data Protection Regulations), GCHQ (Government Communications Headquarters) and ICO (Information Commissioner’s Office) requirements and guidelines.

 We’re proud to become Cyber Essentials Certified for our own Cyber Security and GDPR compliance.
-We achieved this for our own business to demonstrate how seriously we take Cyber and IT Security and to be able to do the same for our clients.
+We achieved this for our own business to demonstrate how seriously we take Cyber and IT Security and to be able to do the same for our clients in London and Hertfordshire.

 Our Managed CE Compliance performs a full Cyber Security Audit across your business network and devices using a GCHQ Cyber Accelerated platform.
 Our gap analysis audit will show your current cyber security status and the improvements that need to be made in-line with the Cyber Essentials Scheme requirements.

 Once these technical changes have been made and we are satisfied that you will meet all of the Cyber Essentials Scheme criteria, we will submit the Cyber Essentials self-assessment directly to the IASME Accreditation Body on your behalf, who will certify you for the Cyber Essentials Scheme as well as arrange for £25,000 Cyber Liability Insurance Cover to be put in place.